Leovhernandez/Coin-Collector/README.md

 # Compile in the Command Line/Terminal using Pygame Zero by typing: pgzrun pathname
-# Coin-Collector is a 2D game where the player collects as many coins as possible before the timer ends
+# Coin Collector is a 2D game where the player collects as many coins as possible before the timer ends
 # Score is stored and adds 10 points for every coin collected
 # After the timer ends a screen is displayed with the player's final score